Rules of Competition

 Adjustments that go beyond those listed in the left column, including filters that distort forms and alter texture or create artificial optical effects (such as lens flare, fog, or star bursts)

-* only if they do not significantly alter the appearance of the main subject or a major part of the subject
+**Only if they do not significantly alter the appearance of the main subject or a major part of the subject

-4. How to enter your photos
+4. How to prepare and enter your photos

 5. Judging & scoring